Money in the Bank (2018): Raw

 On the May 28 episode of Raw, Seth Rollins interrupted Elias, who was trying to sing for the crowd as a part of his gimmick, and forced him to leave.
 After Rollins' successful Intercontinental Championship defense, Elias smashed a guitar on his back.
 On May 31, a match between the two for the Intercontinental Championship was scheduled for Money in the Bank.

 On the May 14 episode of Raw, after Jinder Mahal cost Roman Reigns a chance to qualify for the Money in the Bank ladder match the previous week, Reigns attacked him backstage, resulting in a brawl that ended with Reigns spearing Mahal through a wall backstage, costing him his spot in a Money in the Bank qualifying match.
 On the May 21 episode, after Reigns and Seth Rollins defeated Mahal and Kevin Owens in a tag team match, Mahal attacked Reigns with a chair.
 Later that night, a match between the two was scheduled for Money in the Bank.

 During a tag team match on the April 23 episode of Raw, Bobby Lashley performed a one-handed suspended vertical suplex on Sami Zayn, which Zayn claimed gave him vertigo and why he missed the Greatest Royal Rumble.
-At Backlash, Lashley and Braun Strowman defeated Kevin Owens and Zayn in a tag team match.
-During an interview on the May 7 episode of Raw, Lashley spoke dearly about his family, including his three sisters.
-In response, Zayn said that Lashley was not a nice guy and promised to bring out Lashley's sisters to tell the truth.
-On the May 21 episode, three men dressed up as Lashley's sisters accused Lashley of violence.
-Lashley interrupted the segment and attacked the imposters along with Zayn.
+At Backlash, Lashley and Braun Strowman defeated Kevin Owens and Sami Zayn in a tag team match.
+During an interview on the May 7 episode of Raw, Lashley spoke about his family, including his three sisters; in response, Zayn said Lashley was not a nice guy and promised to bring out Lashley's sisters to tell the truth.
+On the May 21 episode, three men dressed as Lashley's sisters accused Lashley of violence.
+Lashley interrupted the segment and attacked Zayn and the imposters.
 The following week, a match between the two was scheduled for Money in the Bank.